 No trip to Sarlat is complete without a selfie with the geese!
 Located at Place du Marché aux Oies (Geese Market Square), this is where live animals used to be sold around a century ago.
 The live animals have now been replaced with the friendly bronze geese.

 Just off the main square, Place de la Liberté, you’ll find a converted old church that’s been turned into a covered market.
 Gain entrance via the impressive large doors (15 meters tall!) and choose some delicious produce available on a daily basis.

 Parc du Plantier

-If you are on a budget then pick up a sandwich from one of the many boulangeries and have a picnic amongst the flowers in the Parc du Plantier.
+If you are on a budget, then pick up a sandwich from one of the town’s boulangeries and have a picnic amongst the flowers in the Parc du Plantier.
 It was at one time the Abbey gardens and is now a quaint municipal park a stone’s throw from Sarlat’s medieval centre.
 There’s a small playpark for younger children and an attractive bandstand.

 Hidden in the former church of Sainte Marie (the covered market), you’ll find access to a panoramic lift that will take you to the rooftops for some fabulous views of the town.
 The tour last 12 minutes and tickets can be purchased at the tourist office (weather permitting).

 If possible, I recommend visiting out of high season as tourists flock here in July and August, streets are crowded, and parking can be an issue.
 Check below for details on the various events that take place throughout the year so you can plan your visit to coincide with a specific festival.

 There is a tremendous choice of restaurants in Sarlat covering all budgets and palates.
 The choice can be rather overwhelming and it’s also worth bearing in mind that there are quite a few tourist traps, particularly in the medieval part of town.